Enhancing Graph Representations with Neighborhood-Contextualized Message-Passing: A Framework for Neighborhood-Contextualized Message-Passing

-Notably, unlike the attentional variant, where the neighborhood-contextualization is solely in the scalar $\alpha$, NCMP extends this to the \textit{multi-dimensional} $\psi$, adapting the \textit{vector} of messages themselves based on the \textit{entire} set of one-hop neighborhood features $\left\{\boldsymbol{h_w}: w \in \mathcal{N}(u)\right\}$ thereby equipping it with the ability to \textit{learn more complex relationships within the local neighborhood}, which was not previously possible with existing GNN variants.
-Intuitively, rather than asking ``given my neighbors, \textit{how much information} I should send?'' as with the attentional variant, the proposed framework asks ``given my neighbors, \textit{what is the appropriate information} I should send?''.
+Notably, unlike the attentional variant, where the neighborhood-contextualization is solely in the scalar $\alpha$, NCMP extends this to the \textit{multi-dimensional} $\psi$, adapting the \textit{vector} of messages themselves based on the \textit{entire} set of one-hop neighborhood features $\left\{\boldsymbol{h_w}: w \in \mathcal{N}(u)\right\}$ thereby equipping it with the ability to \textit{learn more meaningful relationships within the local neighborhood}, which is computationally expensive or indirect to achieve with existing GNN variants.
+Intuitively, rather than asking ``given the context of my neighbors, \textit{how much information} should I send?'' as with the attentional variant, the proposed framework asks ``given the context of my neighbors, \textit{what is the appropriate information} I should send?''.
 Furthermore, it is also easy to see that NCMP generalizes the message-passing variant.
-Hence, the proposed framework is \textit{strictly more expressive} than classical message-passing GNNs.
+Hence, the proposed framework is functionally more expressive than classical neighborhood-agnostic message-passing GNNs, as the former encapsulates a broader class of graph-based models.
+Specifically, rather than restricting to rigid, localized pairs, it allows for feature transformations to adapt based on the broader structural and semantic context.